MohitGoel92/Wine-Classification-Analysis/README.md

        0.01562956, 0.01269224, 0.00687236])
 ```

 From the output above, we state that 0.56 of the variance (0.37 + 0.19) is contributed by two variables, indicating that we may reduce the dimensionality of the dataset.
-For the dataset under study, the python files attached take 2 variables as we can visually plot the predictive regions.
+For the dataset under study, the python files attached take 2 variables which allow us to visually plot the predictive regions.

 ### Kernel Principal Component Analysis - Kernel PCA

 This is used when the data is non-linearly seperable.
 We map the data to a higher dimension using the Gaussian RBF kernel.
 We then extract new principle components from there and see how it manages to deal with non-linear problems.

-The code below will be used when applying the Kernel PCA.
+The code below is used when applying the Kernel PCA.

 ```
 from sklearn.decomposition import KernelPCA